 Infinite Extensibility, Endless Use Cases

 ActiveBatch allows you to orchestrate and manage any process by providing a unified automation platform that supports multiple types of APIs, including REST, .Net assemblies, command lines, and WSDLs such as RESTful and SOAP.

 ActiveBatch provides direct integrations with dozens of major vendors including Microsoft, Amazon, Oracle, and Informatica, with hundreds of prebuilt Job Steps and universal connectors.
 APIs developed with ActiveBatch’s Super REST API adapter can be seamlessly integrated into end-to-end processes.
 Those processes can then be monitored and managed from a single pane of glass with powerful real-time monitoring, reporting, and alerting tools.

 APIs make it possible to connect to virtually any endpoint.
 But true extensibility requires efficiency and reliability, so that your team can quickly roll-out new services without bringing in new resources.
 With ActiveBatch, your team gets the tools and capabilities needed to expand your automation as your organization grows.

 Looking For A Live Demo?

-See a full demo of the Super REST API Adapter in our upcoming webinar, “Extend Your Workload Automation With ActiveBatch’s New Super REST API.”
+See a full demo of the Super REST API Adapter in our latest webinar, “Extend Your Workload Automation With ActiveBatch’s New Super REST API.”